sheryl-creative-continuum/sheryl-creative-continuum.github.io/_pages/cv.md

 ## Education

 **PhD in Physics**
-Institute of Mathematical Sciences (IMSc), Chennai
+The Institute of Mathematical Sciences (IMSc), Chennai
 2024–Present

 **Graduate Research Assistant**